-- Audit of a complete set of financial statements of a MPF scheme other than a listed scheme using Hong Kong Financial Reporting Standards (HKFRSs).
-The audit is not a group audit (i.e., HKSA 600 does not apply). - The financial statements are prepared by the trustee of the scheme in accordance with HKFRSs (a general purpose framework). - The terms of the audit engagement reflect the description of the trustee's responsibility for the financial statements in HKSA 210. - The auditor has concluded an unmodified (i.e., "clean") opinion is appropriate based on the audit evidence obtained. - The relevant ethical requirements that apply to the audit are those of the Hong Kong Institute of Certified Public Accountants' Code of Ethics for Professional Accountants. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the scheme's ability to continue as a going concern in accordance with HKSA 570 (Revised). - The auditor is not required, and has otherwise not decided, to communicate key audit matters in accordance with HKSA 701.9 - The auditor has obtained all of the other information prior to the date of the auditor's report and has not identified a material misstatement of the other information. - Those responsible for oversight of the financial statements differ from those responsible for the preparation of the financial statements. - In addition to the audit of the financial statements, the auditor has other reporting responsibilities required under the Mandatory Provident Fund Schemes (General) Regulation.
+- Audit of financial information of an entity other than a listed entity, that have been prepared by the directors of the entity in accordance with the provisions of the Hong Kong Insurance Ordinance (that is, a special purpose framework) to meet the requirements of the Insurance Authority.
+The directors do not have a choice of financial reporting frameworks. - The applicable financial reporting framework is a compliance framework. - The terms of the audit engagement reflect the description of the directors' responsibility for the financial statements in HKSA 210. - The auditor has concluded an unmodified (i.e., "clean") opinion is appropriate based on the audit evidence obtained. - The relevant ethical requirements that apply to the audit are those of the Hong Kong Institute of Certified Public Accountants' Code of Ethics for Professional Accountants. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern in accordance with HKSA 570 (Revised). - Use of the auditor's report is restricted. - The auditor is not required, and has otherwise not decided, to communicate key audit matters in accordance with HKSA 701. - The auditor has obtained all of the other information prior to the date of the auditor's report and has not identified a material misstatement of the other information. - Those responsible for oversight of the financial information differ from those responsible for the preparation of the financial statements. - In addition to the audit of the financial information, the auditor has other reporting responsibilities required under paragraph 4(1AB) of Part 1 of Schedule 3 to the Hong Kong Insurance Ordinance.